nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 Each custom field must have a name; this should be a simple database-friendly string, e.g. `tps_report`.
 You may also assign a corresponding human-friendly label (e.g. "TPS report"); the label will be displayed on web forms.
 A weight is also required: Higher-weight fields will be ordered lower within a form.
 (The default weight is 100.)
 If a description is provided, it will appear beneath the field in a form.

+!!! note
+    The name and type of a custom field cannot be modified once created, so take care in defining the name and type.
+This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the network data model when defining a new custom fields.

 Marking a field as required will force the user to provide a value for the field when creating a new object or when saving an existing object.
 A default value for the field may also be provided.
 Use "true" or "false" for boolean fields, or the exact value of a choice for selection fields.

 The filter logic controls how values are matched when filtering objects by the custom field.
 Loose filtering (the default) matches on a partial value, whereas exact matching requires a complete match of the given string to a field's value.
 For example, exact filtering with the string "red" will only match the exact value "red", whereas loose filtering will match on the values "red", "red-orange", or "bored".
 Setting the filter logic to "disabled" disables filtering by the field entirely.